vickiechen/obs/README.md

-The user setup wizard using jquery
+The user setup wizard using jquery, jquery steps, and jquery validate